sailscastshq/docs.sailscasts.com/docs/wish/installation.md

 ## Multi-Provider Apps

-For apps that support multiple OAuth providers, you have two options:
+For apps that support multiple OAuth providers:

 ### Option 1: Use the `.provider()` method